Madison Baseball Association

 League Play Overview

-Season dates - The MBA Prep season typically runs from late March through early June.
+- Season dates - The MBA Major season typically runs from late March through early June.
 You should start hearing from coaches in mid to late February and practice should begin in late February or early March.

-Objective - The MBA Prep League is for children 6 years of age on or before April 30th, 2013.
-This is the 2nd league in our development program.
+- Objective - The MBA Major 12 League is for children 12 years of age on or before April 30th, 2013.
+This is the 8th league in our development program.
 Players in this league continue to learn the game of baseball while advancing into a more competitive environment.
-Players will be introduced to coach pitch at this level.
-Players will receive 3 coach pitched balls and if they fail to hit one will then get 2 chances to hit the ball off the tee.
-Players will also be learning more advanced baserunning, fielding, and throwing skills.
-Score is kept in this league, but there are no league standings.
-The goal is to continue to teach the kids the fundamentals of the game while also introducing the competitive aspects that will continue when they advance to Rookie.
-We will use one umpire in this league and innings are limited to 6 runs or 3 outs, whichever comes first.
-Games will be a maximum of 4 innings or 1 hour.
+This is the fourth year that kids will pitch while learning more advanced baserunning, fielding, and throwing skills.
+Score is kept in this league, as well as league standings and there is a end of season tournament to determine the champion.
+The goal is to continue to teach the kids the fundamentals of the game while also introducing the competitive aspects that will continue when they advance to Senior League.
+We will use two umpires in this league and innings are limited to 6 runs or 3 outs, whichever comes first.
+Games will be a maximum of 6 innings or 1:45 time limit.

 Your team coaches and all of the league management are 100% volunteers.
 We do not have anyone coaching or managing this league that gets paid with your registration fees.
 We do have paid umpires beginning in the Prep league and above.
 These officials are paid by the registration fees for those leagues and that is why these leagues cost more per player.
 All of your head coaches and 1st assistants are required by the league to attend a coach's certification class.
 In this class, they learn how to instruct players on baseball basics.
 They also learn how to manage teams, injuries, parents and many other league-related issues during this certification process.
 Please get involved with your team and your players.
 The coaches only get these players for a limited time each week and, if you truly want to see improvement in your child's skills, you will have to put in some time at home reinforcing the techniques that they learn at practice.
 The coaches will look first to you when confronted with medical issues regarding your child so please advise your coach of any medical issues with your player prior to the season.
 As a general rule, please do not leave your child alone at the park.
 These teams can not become baby sitting services and our coaches are instructed to avoid any situation that puts them alone with someone else's child.